emmalee04/FIN205-Mighty/README.md

 # FIN205-Mighty

 ## About
-A python web scraper to retrieve the list of students that created & responded to the discussion posts on the FIN205 Mighty platform for automating parts of the grading process.
+A directory of python web scrapers that retrieve and compile data from the FIN205 Mighty platform to automate parts of the grading process.

 ## Built With
 [![tech](https://skillicons.dev/icons?i=python,selenium)](https://skillicons.dev)